kdoran/lookout/api/README.md

-EntityApi
+ModelApi
   - implements common methods
   - has a single data access adapter
   - has a schema that rejects on create/update
-  - extended for entity-specific domain logic (custom functions)
+  - extended for model-specific domain logic (custom functions)
   - can be used on default without modification

 AdapterApi
-  - this is an interface extended that has the same methods as EntityApi
+  - this is an interface extended that has the same methods as ModelApi
-  - it defaults to the entity's schema but can have different schema (location)
+  - it defaults to the model's schema but can have different schema (location)

-Why only one adapter in EntityApi?
+Why only one adapter in ModelApi?
 What about "smart" adapters that need two+ different data sources?

 (strange that js-data had a "defaultAdapter" but no other way to change adapters externally...)

-I think for these (pretty common) use cases, instead of trying to have the default EntityApi + pouch Adapter Api, you'd create a custom adapter that can do stuff.
+I think for these (pretty common) use cases, instead of trying to have the default ModelApi + pouch Adapter Api, you'd create a custom adapter that can do stuff.

 e.g. orders needs a single 'fetch' endpoint, so